eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Hybrid connectivity services to bridge on-prem and cloud worlds for a number of interesting use case like a single pane of glass to view and remedy security incidents
 + Fluency with developing and operating services running on Linux and cloud infrastructure (we use Heroku, AWS, and GCP)
 + skill set:
+	- C3.ai, Inc. (NYSE:AI) is a leading provider of Enterprise AI software for accelerating digital transformation.
+C3 AI delivers a family of fully integrated products: C3 AI® Suite, an end-to-end platform for developing, deploying, and operating large-scale AI applications; C3 AI Applications, a portfolio of industry-specific SaaS AI applications; C3 AI CRM, a suite of industry-specific CRM applications designed for AI and machine learning; and C3 AI Ex Machina, a no-code AI solution to apply data science to everyday business problems.
+The core of the C3 AI offering is an open, model-driven AI architecture that dramatically simplifies data science and application development.
+Learn more at: www.c3.ai
+	- We are looking for a seasoned and motivated Software Engineers to build the next generation AI platform scaling to several petabyte level data volumes.
+	- As a member of C3 AI's growing platform team, you will be responsible for the entire software engineering lifecyle, i.e design, document, build, test, maintain.
+As one of the core teams, this role is integral to the success of the company.
+A successful candidate will thrive in a fast-paced, highly collaborative environment and demonstrate an ability to execute precisely and quickly.
+The ideal candidate will have a passion for finding elegant solutions to complex problems.
+	- Role Responsibilities:
+		* Design and develop various features in the next generation C3 AI PaaS AI suite
+		* Design and develop data pipelines that can handle petabyte level data scale and more
+		* Develop core fundamental distibuted system components like distributed stream processing engine, distributed queueing, distributed batch processing, cluster management, etc.
+		* Design and develop abstraction over existing datastores & cloud infrastructure in an innovative way E.g. Key value stores like cassandra / hbase, sql stores like postgres / mysql, file systems like s3 / azure blob store / hdfs, cloud infrastructure like AWS / Azure / GCP
+		* Handle large data infrastructure platform and driving stability through automated monitoring, alerting, and actions.
+		* Work closely with software engineering & product management teams to gather requirements and deliver a top quality product following the agile software development methodology
+	- Minimum Qualifications
+		* BS in Computer Science or related technical field, or equivalent industry experience
+		* 2+ years of relevant experience
+		* Strong communication and interpersonal skills
+		* Systematic problem-solving approach coupled with a strong sense of ownership and independence
+		* Strong understanding of Computer Science fundamentals ( Algorithms, Data Structures)
+		* Must be proficient in expert level programing in Java or Javascript or Python.
+		* Experience with Aws / Azure / GCP Cloud Platform
+		* Skilled in robust, highly available large-scale, distributed SaaS systems.
+		* Familiarity with Big Data systems like Apache Spark / Hadoop / Distributed Systems
+		* Experience with security technologies (SSO, SAML, Okta etc).
+		* Proactive work ethic - self starter
+	- Preferred Qualifications
+		* Experience with modern container orchestration systems: e.g. Kubernetes, Mesos, DC/OS, Swarm
+		* Experience with building scalable and reliable data pipelines
+		* Experience with integration of data from multiple data sources
++ skill set:
 	- Senior Software Engineer - Backend (Remote)
 	- The Splunk Analytic Apps team follows a lean process that focuses on empowering our engineers.
 Our Platform is an analytics-driven SIEM that solves a wide range of security analytics and security operations use cases like security monitoring, advanced threat detection, compliance, and incident investigations.
 	- We need strong engineers to address the next set of data challenges that include real-time streaming data processing, cloud migrations, and integration of disparate and distributed data sources.
 That's where you come in!